 For the first time, an apprenticeship is available for student nurses in Kentucky.
 The Student Nurse Apprenticeship Program is based at Norton Healthcare in Louisville.

 Some RNs further their education by getting master’s or doctoral degrees and becoming advanced practice nurses (APRNs).
 APRNs include nurse practitioners, nurse anesthetists, and nurse midwives.
-In Kentucky, the average pay for APRNs is $119,818 per year.
+In Kentucky, the median wage for nurse practitioners is $98,713; for nurse anesthetists, $161,491; and for nurse midwives, $104,229.

 Licensed Practical Nurses

 Kentucky also needs licensed practical nurses.
-The Kentucky Center for Statistics projects that LPN jobs will increase 7.6 percent between 2016 and 2026.
+The Kentucky Center for Statistics projects that LPN jobs will increase 7.18 percent between 2018 and 2028.
 An LPN has a more limited practice than a registered nurse and works under the supervision of RNs or physicians.
+Median wage is $43,749.
 According to the Kentucky Board of Nursing, LPN training programs require 40-46 credits.

 Some people get their start in nursing by becoming nursing assistants.